preactjs/preact-www/content/en/guide/v10/forms.md

 ## Controlled & Uncontrolled Components

 When talking about form controls you'll often encounter the words "Controlled Component" and "Uncontrolled Component".
 The description refers to the way data flow is handled.
 The DOM has a bidirectional data flow, because every form control will manage the user input themselves.
-A simple text input will always update it's value when a user typed into it.
+A simple text input will always update its value when a user typed into it.

 A framework like Preact in contrast generally has a unidirectional data flow.
 The component doesn't manage the value itself there, but something else higher up in the component tree.